cylc/cylc-admin/docs/proposal-cylc-set.md

     "removed" if not re-run to completion).

-Expiration is a bigger topic in its own right, due to its connection to task outputs and automatica triggering.
+Expiration is a bigger topic in its own right, due to its connection to task outputs and automatic triggering.
 See
 [Task Expire Proposal](proposal-task-expire.md)

 ## The New Command

+(Proposed)

 ```
 $ cylc set [OPTIONS] [TASK(S)]